 And so, we’ve finally reached the list of steps you can take to reduce echo.
 I’ll begin by listing more decorative options and end with a few professional solutions.
 However, some decorative tips will also have professional alternatives.
-For example:

-1. Hang Curtains (or Tapestries)
+1. Hang Soft Curtains (or Tapestries)